jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/Emb_Space_theory.md

 </div>
  <div><p style="text-align: center;">Illustration of all sorts of regularities.
 Source [9].</p></div>

-Word embeddings can also be used for automatic translation, as presented by the same authors of word2vec.
+Word embeddings can also be used for automatic translation [23], as presented by the same authors of word2vec.

 <div style="text-align:center">
     <img src="/images/translation.png" width="500">